Contemporary digital evidence management can be a nuisance for law enforcement if attempted without the right technological tools.

-With video becoming the new evidentiary frontier, it is no longer a question of whether law enforcement agencies need to implement a digital evidence management (DEM) system; instead, it’s simply a question of when or how soon.
-The longer agencies take to employ a DEM architecture, the most inefficiencies will occur across departments, and the more arduous everyday tasks will become for employees at all echelons of the organizations.
+With video becoming the new evidentiary frontier, it is no longer a question of whether law enforcement agencies need to implement a digital evidence management system (DEMS) but of when.
+The longer agencies take to employ a DEMS architecture, the more inefficiencies will occur across departments, and the more arduous everyday tasks will become for employees at all echelons of the organizations.

-Embracing the augmenting digital data in the criminal justice system with the right technology helps agencies avail unrivaled benefits of automated digital evidence processing and several other functions; functions that would otherwise require human labor – distracting law enforcement personnel from their core responsibilities.
+Embracing the augmentation of digital data in the criminal justice system with the right technology helps agencies avail unrivaled benefits of automated digital evidence processing and several other functions that would otherwise require human labor, distracting law enforcement personnel from their core responsibilities.

 What does VIDIZMO Digital Evidence Management System have to offer?

-VIDIZMO DEM is a unified evidence management solution that streamlines all digital evidence workflows and manages the inevitable growth of data -- all the way from content ingestion to processing, analysis, distribution, and presentation, with the following features:
+VIDIZMO offers a unified evidence management solution for law enforcement that streamlines all digital evidence workflows and manages the inevitable growth of data, all the way from content ingestion to processing, analysis, distribution, and presentation, with the following features:

 Metadata, transcription, closed captioning & search: Once ingested, all files are assigned metadata (manually or automatically), and videos are auto-transcribed to ensure broad or granular search capabilities, which can retrieve content to a spoken word in a video.
-Not only this, closed captioning of all videos can also be enabled to facilitate courtroom presentations.
+Not only this, closed captioning of all videos can also be enabled to facilitate courtroom presentations and for WCAG compliance.

-Video processing and innovation: Video processing is also expedited with features such as automatic redaction, currently on VIDIZMO’s roadmap, which helps officers avoid prolonged hours of doing such tasks manually.
-Another example of efficient processing is a new hyperlapse feature, also on VIDIZMO’s roadmap, which produces time-lapse summaries of lengthy footage which would otherwise take several hours to review.
+Video processing and innovation: Video processing is also expedited with features such as redaction, which helps officers avoid prolonged hours of doing such tasks manually.
+Another example of efficient processing is hyperlapse, which produces time-lapse summaries of lengthy footage which would otherwise take several hours to review.